ddrscott/markurl/README.md

 **Parameters:**
 - `format`: Either `markdown`, `html`, or `png`.
 - `selector`: CSS selector to find the main content.
 (Note: The selector is ignored when fetching a screenshot in PNG format.)
+    - if selector is `read`, Mozilla's Readability library is used to extract the contents.

 ## Docker